la2050/archive/_projects/2016/la-plays-at-king.md

   - Network/relationship support
   - Quality improvement research
   - Advisors are always welcome!
+project_description: >-
+  Our proposal is to upgrade T.S.
+King Middle School’s play spaces, embracing the ideals of all three of our magnet programs – Arts and Tech, Environmental STEAM, and Film & Media.
+This includes upgrading the sound in our film studio and auditorium, refurbishing our outdoor amphitheater, as well as resurfacing our playing field.
+These changes will benefit the over 2,100 students attending King, while providing greater entertainment and recreational opportunities for our surrounding neighbors.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Per